 Consider this rule:

 When the rule is run, the note's $Color is set to 'blue' and the Rule is set to nothing.
 Thus the $Color assignment is run once-only before the rule ceases to exist.
-However, the above only sets the Rule to no value, it doesn't re-enable inheritance.
+However, the above only sets the Rule to no value, it does not re-enable inheritance.
 For that a slightly different syntax is needed: